Season finale

-A season finale (British English: last in the series; Australian English: season final) is the final episode of a season of a television program.
-This is often the final episode to be produced for a few months or longer, and, as such, will try to attract viewers to continue watching when the series begins again.
+A season finale (British English: series finale; Australian English: season final) is the final episode of a season of a television program.
+This is often the final episode to be produced for a few months or longer, and, as such, will attempt to attract viewers to continue watching when the series begins again.

 A season finale may contain a cliffhanger ending to be resolved in the next season.
 Alternatively, a season finale could bring storylines to a close, "going out on a high" and similarly maintaining interest in the series' eventual return.